PhilipKolarov/math-concepts-for-developers-regular-exam/README.md

 References are more adequately layed out in jupyer notebook in bibliography section Power BI Visualizations and SQL database included for extra insight.
+Data from NSI of Bulgaria included in according folder.